aptos-foundation/AIPs/aips/aip-x.md

 - It can simplify and speed up cross-chain interactions by pushing risk to "relayers" or "fillers" in exchange for a small fee.
 - Intents are inherently secure, since the outcome signed by the user must match the outcome of the solution.
 However, ensuring that this is possible typically requires an "intent settlement network".

 Intent is a particular concept for Aptos because Move has a unique way of encoding on chain assets.
-With Move, you can represent
+With Move, you can represent assets directly as on chain values that could be locked into contract directly and controlled programmable via Move code.

 ### Overview
 In the proposed intent framework, we see a couple of parties involved: